hds-sandbox/bulk_RNAseq_course/develop/08a_contrast_design.md

     ## sample9    bloodO

-As in the previous example, we only have one factor of interest, `condition`, and so we define our design and run the DESeq as before:
+As in the previous example, we only have one factor of interest, `bloodtype`, and so we define our design and run the DESeq as before:

 ``` r
 design(dds) <- ~ 1 + bloodtype